 Porto Badisco and the Moorish elegance of Santa Cesarea

-Let's leave Otranto behind us, walking south along the coast, where theAdriatic becomes wilder and rockier.
-The first steps take us along paths and stretches overlooking the sea, with a view that embraces pale cliffs and transparent water.
+We leave Otranto walking south along the coast, wherethe Adriatic becomes wilder and rockier.
+The first steps take us along paths and stretches overlooking the sea, with a view that embraces white cliffs and transparent water.
 The route alternates between Mediterranean scrub, ancient coastal towers, and small hidden coves.
 We pass Porto Badisco, linked to the myth of Aeneas' landing, and continue along a jagged coastline.
-The wind smells of salt and wild thyme, while the sea remains our constant companion.
-Arrival in Santa Cesarea Terme is spectacular: the village appears from above, with its elegant Moorish architecture and famous thermal baths.
+The wind smells of salt and wild thyme, while the sea remains our constant traveling companion.
+The arrival in Santa Cesarea Terme is spectacular: the village appears from above, with its elegant Moorish architecture and famous thermal baths.
 Here, the journey slows down, amid white light and silence, offering one of the most evocative stages of the entire Via del Mare.

 Fourth day

-The stage along the Via del Mare of the Salento Way from Santa Cesarea Terme to Marina Serra is one of the most scenic stretches of trekking routes in Salento.
-We leave the famous thermal baths of Santa Cesarea and continue along the Apulian Adriatic coast, walking on paths overlooking the sea among limestone cliffs, Mediterranean scrub, and ancient coastal towers.
+The stage along the Via del Mare of the Cammino del Salento from Santa Cesarea Terme to Marina Serra is one of the most scenic stretches of trekking in Salento.
+We leave the famous thermal baths of Santa Cesarea and continue along the Apulian Adriatic coast, walking on paths overlooking the sea between limestone cliffs, Mediterranean scrub, and ancient coastal towers.
 The route alternates between rocky sections and scenic mule tracks, always accompanied by the intense blue of the Adriatic Sea.
 The arrival in Marina Serra, with its famous natural swimming pool overlooking the sea, offers one of the most evocative endings to a stage on the entire Way.

 Fifth day